victortanws/photogram_golden_seven/README.md

  1. Clone your fork.
  1. `cd` in to the application's root folder.
  1. `bundle install`
- 1. `rake db:migrate` (I have already written the instructions to create a table to store photos for you, but you still need to do this to execute the instructions)
+ 1. `rails db:migrate` (I have already written the instructions to create a table to store photos for you, but you still need to do this to execute the instructions)
- 1. `rake db:seed` (This command will pre-populate your table with a few rows, so that you can get straight to work.
+ 1. `rails db:seed` (This command will pre-populate your table with a few rows, so that you can get straight to work.
 If you are interested, you can see how I did it in `/db/seeds.rb`.)
  1. `rails server`
  1. Open up the code in Atom.
  1. Commit and Sync often.
- 1. Run `rake grade`.
+ 1. Run `rails grade`.

 ### READ (index, show)